 It is known for the brilliantly colored foliage and fruits that appear in the autumn.
 Although birds can eat the fruit of this species, all parts of this plant are toxic to humans if eaten in sufficient quantity.
 The juice is even used in some parts of Africa to create poisoned arrows.

 Oil produced from this plant is used for soap making.
 The seed coating is used to create a yellow dye and charcoal obtained from the wood is prized by artists.

 The scientific name of this species is Euonymus europaeus, which is said by some to be derived from 'Euonyme', the mother of the Furies, a reference to the poisonous nature of this tree.

 This plant is most often known as the European spindle tree, a name that comes from the fact that the stems are hard and at one time were sharpened into weaving spindles.
-Often simply called the spindle tree, other common names include European euonymus, prick timber, prickwood, and spindleberry.
+Often simply called the spindle tree, it has other common names including European euonymus, prick timber, prickwood, and spindleberry.

 It has also been referred to as “robins' bread” because robins attracted to the seeds will fiercely defend a bush they have claimed as their territory.

 European spindle tree is very cold hardy and will grow in USDA zones four through seven.

 Usually grown as a large bushy shrub with multiple stems growing from the base, it will grow to as much as 20 feet high and spread nearly as wide.
 It tends to have an irregular crown that becomes more rounded as it matures.
 It is possible to prune it to a single stem, creating a small tree shape.